 The Mariner 1 Spacecraft – On a mission to fly-by Venus in 1962, this spaceship barely made it out of Cape Canaveral when a software-coding error caused the rocket to veer dangerously off-course, threatening to crash back to earth.
 Alarmed, NASA engineers on the ground issued a self-destruct command.
 A review board later determined that the omission of a hyphen in coded computer instructions allowed the transmission of incorrect guidance signals to the spacecraft.
 The cost for the rocket was reportedly more than $18 million at the time.

 Don’t want to get caught out by your software bugs?
 Get automatically notified of your software’s errors with instant notifications.
-Sign up for FREE no obligation trial today with Raygun.io.
+Book a demo with an experienced team member here, or sign up for a free no obligation trial.